infinum/qa-handbook/Automation/Web/Selenium & qawa.md

 Here are some examples of assertion methods from the [pytest_check](https://pypi.org/project/pytest_check/) plugin.
 The plugin has to be imported into the test modules in order to be used.

-Checking that something exists:
+Checking that the button exists:

 	pytest_check.is_true(self.page.button)

-Checking that something does not exist:
+Checking that the button does not exist:

 	pytest_check.is_false(self.page.button)

-Checking that something is equal:
+Checking that the button text equals the expected value:

 	pytest_check.equal(self.page.button.text, "Logout")

-Checking that something is not equal:
+Checking that the button text does not equal the expected value:

 	pytest_check.not_equal(self.page.button.text, "Logout")